MapsPeople/docs/src/cms/index.md

 This page provides you with a list of the Buildings in the selected Venue in your Solution.

-1. "Edit Building" - Let's you edit the properties of the Building, such as name, ID and Floors.
+1. "Edit Building".
+Lets you edit the properties of the Building, such as name, ID and Floors.
 1. The Name of the Building.
 1. The Administrative ID of the Building.
 1. The Address of the Building.